Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 A green accuracy score indicates the model is ready for testing by users and consistent.

-Any yellow or red traffic light at the overall model should be a cause of concern and points to important intent design issues.
+Any yellow or red traffic light in the overall model should be a cause of concern and indicates important intent design issues.
 Lower intent model scores can be improved by finding low scoring intents and adjusting example sentences that also score poorly.
 This is made easy by the traffic light color feedback system that allows designers to scan the page for red or yellow items where improvement is required.

 ### Individual Intent